 If you fancy something more exciting, take a guided Kayak tour from the Roundhouse.
 No previous kayaking experience is required.

 There are two kayak tours you can take.
 The Bustling Birmingham Kayak Tour towards the city centre shows you a different side to Birmingham.
 It’s great for newbies.

 If you fancy something more challenging, the Green Kayak tour is longer.
 The guides take you on a tour to see some of Birmingham’s many green spaces.
 You don’t need experience to do the Green Kayak tour.
-However, they do recommend that you do the Bustling Birmingham tour first if it’s you’ve never been on a kayak before.
+However, if you’ve never been on a kayak before they recommend that you do the Bustling Birmingham tour first.

 Find more information at their website.